chukaofili/sails-pager/README.md

 ## paginate(options)

-This function helps you paginate any model pass to the paginate function.
+This function helps you paginate any model passed to the paginate function.

 * Create `YourController.js` file.
 Insert into following code.
 ```javascript